jackrobertscott/big-schema/README.md

   { title: 'Brave New World', author: 'Aldous Huxley', publishedYear: 1932 }, ]);

-console.log(isValidBooks);  // Should print true if the data is valid
+console.log(isValidBooks.ok);  // Should print true if the data is valid console.log(isValidBooks.errors) // Should print any errors
 ```

 ### Example 3: Complex Nested Schema